Audit report of emails with Specific File attachment Extension In Microsoft 365

 • One PST file containing all messages – Generate one .PST for all search results.

-• One PST file containing all messages in a single folder: Exports search results to a single PST file where all messages are located in a single folder.
+• One PST file containing all messages in a single folder: Exports search results to a single PST file where all messages are in a single folder.

 Export failed with error: The export can’t be performed.
 Make sure the export content hasn’t expired.

-While Exporting the Content search results, you may receive the error message “Export failed with error: The export can’t be performed.
-Make sure the export content hasn’t expired.“.
+While exporting the content search results, you may encounter the error message Export failed with error: The export can’t be performed.
+Make sure the export content hasn’t expired.

 Export failed with error: The export can't be performed.
 Make sure the export content hasn't expired.